kkoltun/dev_notes/java/basics/collections.md

 There are different kinds of wrappers;
 * **Synchronized wrappers** - collections with automatic synchronization (thread-safety).
-* **Unmodifiable wrappers** - used for example to provide clients with a reference to which they have a read-only access while you have a reference to the backing collection.
+* **Unmodifiable wrappers** - used for example to provide clients with a reference to which they have read-only access while you have a reference to the backing collection.
 * **Thread-safe collections** - collections that allow to be modified while iterating.
 By default, the iterator is fail-fast and throws `ConcurrentModificationException`.